finkusuma-dev/jonas-nodejs/natours/readme.md

 ## Running Tests

 I included testing files with Jest in the **test/** folder.
 Before running tests, ensure you've set the db connection string in the **config.env** file under `DATABASE_TEST`.
 Please note that data in this test database will be added and deleted as needed during testing and will be completely wiped once testing is completed.
-Therefore, avoid using your primary local MongoDB database.
+Therefore, avoid using your primary MongoDB database.

-Additionally, refrain from using a remote MongoDB database, as it can significantly increase the time required to run tests.
+Additionally, using a remote MongoDB database for testing can significantly increase test execution time.
+However, if you prefer to use a remote database for testing, you are able to do so.

 To initiate the tests, execute `npm test` or `npm run test`.